ksboo/Coach_Buddy_Live_stream_system/README.md

 3. compare the pubspec.yaml file in your project and update according to the pubspec.yaml file given in the github code
 4. now you can test the app

+Running the Project:

+To run the Flutter project on your local machine or different platforms, follow these
+steps:

+ Open the Project:
+ Navigate to the directory where your Flutter project is located using your terminal or command prompt.

+MAC command : (in the root directory)

+                  open -a simulator

+// wait for it to load

+                  flutter run

+for android/ windows :
+If you're planning to run the project on an emulator or physical device, ensure that it is properly configured and connected to your development machine.
+ For Android:
+ Open Android Studio and launch the Android Virtual Device (AVD) Manager to start an emulator then run command :

+                  flutter run

 5. to fully use the live system stream - connect it to a server to actually start streaming